NordicSemiconductor/nrf-device-lister-js/README.md

 This is part of [Nordic Semiconductor](http://www.nordicsemi.com/)'s javascript tools to interface with nRF SoCs and development kits.

+## Building prerequisites

+Node.js 8 or newer

 ## Usage as a command

-Do a `npm install nrf-intel-hex` or `yarn add nrf-intel-hex`, then run in a console:
+Do a `npm install nrf-device-lister-js` or `yarn add nrf-device-lister-js`, then run in a console:

 `node node_modules/.bin/nrf-device-lister --help`